Canada Online Casinos

 Progressive jackpots at casinos in Canada

 There are big progressives in both live and online casinos.
 Live casino jackpots include province-wide progressives, as well as those linked between different slots in a casino.
 Online slot jackpots have the advantage of scale.
-Many casinos using the same software can participate.
-This means that pools can grow rapidly.
+Many casinos using the same software can participate, so pools can grow rapidly.

 Live slot providers have jackpots online.
 For example, IGT has its linked ‘MegaJackpots’ slots.
 It adds this progressive to its best games — including Cleopatra, Siberian Storm, and Cluedo — giving you the chance to win a multi-million prize on any title.